 - Connect the AP to a power source and the network.
 Examine the LEDs to verify that the AP is operating correctly.
-For information about AP LEDs, see "LEDs." - Make sure cable routing has been completed. - Use Category-5e or above twisted pair cables to connect 2.5/5 Gbps Ethernet ports and use Category-6 or above twisted pair cables to connect 10 Gbps Ethernet ports. - Record the MAC address and serial number at the rear of the AP for future use.
+For information about AP LEDs, see "LEDs." - Record the MAC address and serial number at the rear of the AP for future use.